Energy based diffusion generator for efficient sampling of Boltzmann distributions: Implementation of decoder

 \section{Implementation of decoder}

 The detailed implementation of the GHD based decoder is summarized in Algorithm \ref{alg:HM-transformation}.
 Within the algorithm, we initially stochastically generate a sample $y$ using the random variable $\zeta$ (refer to Line 1 of the algorithm).
 Subsequently, we iteratively update the sample using random velocities $v_1, \ldots, v_K$ and GHD (see Line 5).
 Finally, we utilize discretized Brownian dynamics with a trainable step size to design the decoder density of $x$ (refer to Line 9).
-Here, $\epsilon(l;\phi)$, $Q_v$, $Q_y$, $T_v$ and $T_y$ are all neural networks composed of three-layer MLPs. $\epsilon_0$ serves as a hyperparameter, and our numerical experiments suggest that setting $\epsilon_0$ to a small positive value can improve the stability of the algorithm.
+Here, $\epsilon$, $Q_v$, $Q_y$, $T_v$, $T_y$ and $\eta$ are all neural networks composed of three-layer MLPs. $\epsilon_0$ serves as an initial hyperparameter of trainable step size $\epsilon$ and $\eta$, and our numerical experiments suggest that setting $\epsilon_0$ to a small positive value can improve the stability of the algorithm.